EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 ### App log files

 When an app job runs, a log file is created within the job-specific job context directory in an app-specific directory under your `ondemand` directory.
-This log file includes information from the app itself plus logs captured from anything spawned by the app, for example, containers, as these runs.
+This log file includes information from the app itself plus logs captured from any scripts, services, containers, or other processes spawned by the app as these run.

 It can be useful to check the log file when debugging.